Nodws/bootstrap4-tagsinput/README.md

 * Modified for Bootstrap 4 Alpha

 ## Unmantained code AS-IS
-Please fork and continue development if you need this plugin, as I only needed to update it for a project and will not continue further support :)
+If you need this plugin please fork and continue development, as I only needed it for a single project and will not continue further maintenance :)